Snacky Tuesday, Swallow Awareness Day and Fruity Friday to mark awareness week in Shropshire

 Snacky Tuesday will highlight the value that snacks can contribute to overall nutrition.

-Swallow Awareness Day and The Global Tea Party will take place on Wednesday.
+Swallow Awareness Day and The Global Tea Party will take place on the Wednesday.

 Thirsty Thursday events will be held to highlight the importance of looking after yourself.

-On Fruity Friday, dietitians and Jenny Bate, a specialist nurse for the CCGs, will be on hand at Tesco Battlefield, Shrewsbury, from 10am to 3pm to promote nutrition and hydration, and free fruit will also be handed out.
+On Fruity Friday, dietitians and Jenny Bate, a specialist nurse for the CCGs, will be on hand at Tesco Battlefield, Shrewsbury, from 10am-3pm to promote nutrition and hydration, and free fruit will also be handed out.

 There are also going to be tea parties across the county.